Mutual Fund: Know the Truth

 Fact: The fund house has to send an allotment confirmation to the unit holder specifying the units allotted, by email and SMS, within five business days of the investment.
 If one has invested in various fund houses, the solution lies in getting the consolidated account statement (CAS), which is a single account statement that reflects all transactions of a unit holder in all folios across all schemes of all MFs.

-Myth: Performance of funds is directly related to the stock market
+Myth 9: Performance of Mutual Funds is directly related to the stock market

 Fact: An Equity MF scheme typically invests in 30-40 stocks, and it is not necessary that the stocks will replicate the stock market movement.
 Even in a bearish market, there would be some scrips that give very good returns.
 Further, a Fund Manager reviews the portfolio periodically to generate a good return.
 Also, fund managers have the flexibility to move a portion of the portfolio into either debt or cash which will stave off erosion to a large extent if the market were to fall.